robashaw/geomConvert/README.md

 respectively.

-To convert from Z-matrix to XYZ (CURRENTLY IN DEVELOPMENT):
+To convert from Z-matrix to XYZ:

 python gc.py -zmat test.zmat

 for files containing a Z-matrix

 This assumes that the Z-matrix has values not variables for distances/angles/dihedrals.

+TO BE DONE:
-These can instead be assumed to be variables with the options
+These will instead be assumed to be variables with the options

 --rvar=True